deejff/RangeGenerator/README.md

-##This library let you generate date ranges starting from certain date.
+##This library helps you generate date ranges starting from certain date.

 ######Example of use: